-Everyone has different levels of vision and people use a wide range of assistive technology, such as screen-readers or magnification software.
-It’s important to make your content accessible to everyone, at the end of the day, inclusive design is key.
-Holly, a blind blogger shares her top 10 tips to making your content writing accessible.
+Everyone has different levels of vision and people use a wide range of assistive technology, such as screen readers or magnification software.
+It’s important to make your content accessible to everyone.
+Blind blogger Holly shares her top 10 tips for making your written content accessible and inclusive.

 Label all links and buttons